 The bird-friendly term is used for coffee that’s grown under a shade, such as a canopy.
 Canopies are built to share the coffee beans as they grown, as it potentially improves the flavor.
 The term bird-friendly literally means that the coffee tree becomes friendly to birds, as the canopies give enough share for birds to stay onto the tree for extended periods.
 Central American countries do this to migrate song birds.
 Arabica coffee bean trees are often grown to be bird-friendly, as it enhances its already-rich flavor.

 A term used for the taste that’s not sweet, but has a harsh feel onto the tongue.
 Dark roast coffee beans are often made to produce a bitter ground for brewing coffee with a strong, bitter taste.
+Read more about coffee bitterness.

 Blade ground is a term used for coffee beans that are ground using the blade grinder.
 The blade grinder uses a propeller blade to finely grind coffee.
+See more about blade coffee grinders.

 The blend is a mixture of a variety of coffee beans.
 Two coffee beans that are ground and mixed together is already considered as a blend.
+Read more about blended coffee beans.

 Blooming is the process of pouring water onto the ground coffee to de-gas the grounds.
+Read about how to bloom your coffee.

 Body is one of the four primary categories for defining the quality of coffee, along with flavor, aroma and acidity.
 Body is the feeling of the coffee’s richness and thickness of the liquid once its drank.
 Texture also counts as a body.
 It is often defined as think, juicy, delicate, and heavy.
+Read more about coffee body.

 Bourbon is a type of Arabica coffee, and is considered as one of the top coffee beans under the Arabica strain.
 Bourbon coffee bean is named after the island of the same name, which is located around South America.
 Bourbon Santos is a variety of Bourbon coffee beans that is considered as the best quality among all of the Bourbon types of Arabica coffee beans, and is often sold in Brazil.

 Brazil is one of the major manufacturers and distributors of coffee around the world.
 This is where Bourbon Santos, one of the highest quality Arabica coffee beans, are sold at the best price.
 Brazil coffee is also known to be carelessly picked for the sake of quantity.
 Most Brazil coffee beans are often grown at low-altitude areas due to its geography.
+Read more about Brazilian coffee.

 Brewing is the process of generating coffee using hot water and the coffee grounds.
 This is done when steeping coffee or when using an coffee maker.
 Brewing involves various factors such as ratio, temperature and the processing time.